Yawning/nyquist/README.md

 will panic if an invalid configuration is provided when initializing a handshake").

-Several uncommon cryptography libraries are used by this implementation, some replacing functionality provided by the runtime.
-It is possible to use the runtime equivalents if desired, by implementing the appropriate interfaces.

- * [bsaes][2] Provides a constant time AES256-GCM.
-The runtime library's implementation of both AES and GHASH is insecure on systems without hardware support and dedicated assembly language implementations.

- * [ed25519][3] Provides a significantly faster X25519 scalar basepoint
-   multiply on supported platforms.

- * [x448][4] Provides a (slow) X448 implementation.

- * [deoxysii][5] Provides a Deoxys-II-256-128 implementation.

 Several non-standard protocol extensions are supported by this implementation:

  * The maximum message size can be set to an arbitrary value or entirely